 Homily for third Sunday of Easter, A28 Apr 2017, by Sermons in

-Like the people of ancient Israel, Peter addresses us today, he reminds us that we have in one way or the other through our sins handed Jesus over to be crucified, we deny and reject him whenever we sin.
-We are therefore called to be conscious of the ransom that was paid to set us free, and to live in the light of that freedom.
-In the gospel reading we meet the disciples as they narrate their experience of the risen Lord.
-They had experienced the Lord on their way to a village called Emmaus; they were running away from Jerusalem probably because of shame or fear.
-They had hoped that Jesus Christ would save them from their political enemies but He was arrested and crucified; for them, all hope was gone.
+Like the people of ancient Israel, Peter addresses us today; he reminds us that we have, in one way or the other, through our sins, handed Jesus over to be crucified; we deny and reject him whenever we sin.
+We are therefore called to be conscious of the ransom that was paid to set us free and to live in the light of that freedom.
+In the gospel reading, we meet the disciples as they narrate their experience of the risen Lord.
+They had experienced the Lord on their way to a village called Emmaus; they were probably running away from Jerusalem because of shame or fear.
+They had hoped that Jesus Christ would save them from their political enemies, but He was arrested and crucified; for them, all hope was gone.
 They decided to run away from Jerusalem, from everything that reminded them of the shameful death of Jesus Christ.
-On their way the Lord joined them and explained the scripture to them even though they did not recognize Him.
-When they got to Emmaus, the village to which they were going Jesus made as if to go on but they begged him to stay with them for the night because, it was late, so, He went in and stayed with them.
-At the breaking of bread they recognized Him but he vanished.
+On their way, the Lord joined them and explained the scripture to them even though they did not recognize Him.
+When they got to Emmaus, the village to which they were going, Jesus made as if to go on, but they begged him to stay with them for the night because it was late, so, He went in and stayed with them.
+At the breaking of bread, they recognized Him, but he vanished.
 The two disciples returned to Jerusalem that same night to tell the brothers that they have seen the Lord.

-That is how it is with us today; sometimes it appears to be too late for us to find help, but with God nothing is too late.
-That is how God works, once you recognize the power of God around you, nothing will be too late.
-These two disciples had told their guest (Jesus) that it was too late to continue his journey, but when they recognized him as the Lord, it was no longer late.
-The power of his presence renews everything, it makes even the night as bright as the day.
+That is how it is with us today; sometimes, it appears too late for us to find help, but nothing is too late with God.
+That is how God works; once you recognize the power of God around you, nothing will be too late.
+These two disciples had told their guest (Jesus) that it was too late to continue his journey, but it was no longer late when they recognized him as the Lord.
+The power of his presence renews everything; it makes even the night as bright as day.